frakture/frakture-docs/docs/schema/README.md

 | attributed_transactions | The number of monetary transactions that Frakture has attributed to this message |
 | attributed_revenue | The sum total of monetary transactions that Frakture has attributed to this message |

+Specific Message schema definitions can be found [here](/schema/message/definitions).

 ## Transactions

-Monetary transactions for a given system can be found in a table named ``<table_prefix>transaction`.
+Monetary transactions for a given system can be found in a table named `<table_prefix>transaction`.

 The standard fields collected for monetary transactions are: